The best thing we do as a local Exchange Club is the Christmas party for a group home of eight mentally challenged adults.

 This is more than raising funds for a good cause.
 This is the good cause itself.

 “We’re actively involved,” said club secretary Walter Landergan.
 “We connect with people.
 You can do only so many fund-raisers.
 You can hand out only so many checks.”

 Each year we get a wish list from the staff and shop for the eight adults — two women and six men.
 These gifts are delivered by Santa Claus in the midst of a buffet, followed by the singing of Christmas carols.
 I always leave with a good feeling.

 “It’s a lot of work,” said past president Cyndy Lewis, “but I really find this to be the most satisfying of what we do.
-We do a whole event — from cutting the tree, to bringing in the food, to Santa handing out gifts. to singing Christmas carols.
-I always leave with a warm feeling ”
+We do a whole event — from cutting the tree, bringing in the food, Santa handing out gifts, and singing Christmas carols.
+I always leave with a warm feeling. ”

 Now. let me say right up front, this takes some getting used to, as admitted by member Bruce Connor: “I have a difficult time with the party.
 I don’t know why.
 I guess I just don’t know what to do.
 I feel lost.
 But even though I don’t feel comfortable, they get a kick out of our being there.
 So it’s worth it.
 It’s one of the finest things we do.”